Ehawk82/Journal/README.md

 - [ ] Delete archived file button - warn page
 - [ ] Secure Storage
 - [ ] Other tools to be added in the coming weeks
-- [x] Make goFullScreen and closeFullScreen buttons disabled/abled after invoke/unlock
+- [x] npm init for index.js helloworld

 ![Progress](https://progress-bar.dev/3/)